dragoncoder047/i1c/SPEC.md

 1. If not in `IDLE` state, wait until `(now_time - last_rise_time) > 1ms`.
 2. Transition to `SENDING` state.
-3. Start sending the bits of this node's address.
+3. Start sending the bits in the buffer.
 When the bus needs to be made high, wait until either it actually does so, or a 10&micro;s timeout expires.
     1. If it timed out, another node is in the middle of sending something else.
 Transition to the `LOST_ARBITRATION` state and go back to 1.
     2. If this bit was transmitted successfully, transmit the next one.
-4. Once header is transmitted (3 bytes), transmit the payload without checking for bus contention.
-5. When all data has been sent, transition immediately back to the `IDLE` state.
+4. When all bits have been sent, transition immediately back to the `IDLE` state.

 ### Receiving